 Diamonds everywhere, typical architecture, cherry beer and lots of chocolate.
 Welcome to Antwerpen – the most remarkable city in Belgium.

 To be honest this was the first Belgian city I’ve visited and I loved it.
 My plan included so many things to do and see and I was afraid that one weekend won’t be enough.
-Fortunately, I did all the things planned.
+Fortunately, I fulfilled my initial plan.

 Central Station Antwerpen

 Our tour began at the Central Station of Antwerpen.
-It’s a real work of art and it’s pointed to be one of the most beautiful train stations in the world according to TIME and many more.
+It’s a real work of art and it’s pointed to be one of the most beautiful train stations in the world according to TIME and not only.
 The station is a must see attraction whether you travel by train or not.
-Construction was completed in 1905.
+The construction was completed in 1905.
 Platforms are located on three levels connected by escalators.

 The Cathedral of Our Lady – Onze-Lieve-Vrouwekathedraal

 When I saw the Cathedral of Our Lady I thought, “Wow!”.
 This is the largest Gothic cathedral in northwest Europe.
-It looks like the ornaments on the facade are not made of stone but of lace.
+It looks like the ornaments on the facade are made of lace, not of stone.
 The construction of the cathedral took about 170 years (1352 -1521) but one of the towers was never finished.
-Four masterpieces by the famous artist Peter Paul Rubens can be seen in the cathedral, including “The Raising of the Cross”.
+Four masterpieces by the famous artist Peter Paul Rubens can be seen inside the cathedral, including “The Raising of the Cross”.